 Some hosts offer meals as well as accommodation.
 This is not the case for all.
 They may only offer 1 meal a day, and the rest you will have to source yourself.
 This is not good for you if you are not getting paid for your work.
 How exactly can you pay for your own food without any money?

-This means you need to have savings in place before travelling, otherwise you will be severely underfed and will lose a significant amount of weight.
-Along with working a full day this can lead to all kinds of mental and health problems.
-Don’t trust the hosts friendly calls and chatting beocus more in your studiescause in reality you are just a permanent worker on low budget not a true friend, so please focus more in your studies & job rather then being exploited by others.
+This means you need to have savings in place before traveling, otherwise, you will be severely underfed and will lose a significant amount of weight.
+Along with working a full day, this can lead to all kinds of mental and health problems.
+Don’t trust the host’s friendly calls and chatting because you are just a permanent worker on a low budget, not a true friend, so please focus more on your studies & job rather than being exploited by others.

 Because most of the hosts are in very rural areas, such as villages that are hours away from the city, there is very little chance of you making new friends.
 This type of work will mean that you are only communicating with your hosts on a daily basis.

-The house can be located miles away from a neighbour leaving you extremely secluded and far away from civilisation.
+The house can be located miles away from a neighbor leaving you extremely secluded and far away from civilization.
 This can be quite hard on some people that are not used to being alone.
 If you are expecting on making a ton of friends with this experience, then forget it.
-Your only friends will be your hosts.
-Online websites are the best ways to make friends in your new home-stay, so use it wisely and meet good people.
+Your only friends will be your hosts or work teammates.
+Online websites are the best ways to make friends in your new home stay, so use it wisely and meet good people.

 With the hours you will be working and the distance you will have to travel, there is practically no time or desire to travel that far out into the city to meet new people.
 You will be out of energy and the fact that you will not be getting paid does not help things.